-Maine's Department of Agricultural, Conservation and Forestry's Maine Natural Areas Program monitors invasive plant species in the state.
+Maine's Department of Agricultural, Conservation and Forestry's Maine Natural Areas Program (MNAP) serves as a resource for biological information about invasive plant species in the state.
 An invasive plant is defined as a plant that is not native to a particular ecosystem, whose introduction does or is likely to cause economic or environmental harm or harm to human health.
-Of the 2,100 plant species recorded in Maine, approximately onethird are non-native, but only a small fraction is considered invasive.
-However, these have the potential to cause great harm to the landscape.
-Currently, 19 invasive species and 29 potentially invasive species exist in Maine, some of which may grow in Kittery.6 In addition, Maine's Department of Environmental Protection maintains an inventory of invasive aquatic species.
-In the Kittery area, European Naiad and Curly Leaf Pond Weed have been found7 together by some common physical or biotic feature.
-In Kittery, Coastal Dune-Marsh Ecosystem has been identified -- low-lying coastal areas with sand beaches, dunes and saltmarshes behind the dunes -- along the 30 mile coastline.
-Included in this ecosystem are beach strands, dune grasslands, Pitch Pine dune woodlands, Rose-Bayberry maritime shrublands, and Spartina saltmarshes.
+Of the 2,100 plant species recorded in Maine, approximately one-third are non-native, but only a small fraction is considered invasive.
+However, these have the potential to cause great harm to the landscape, some of which may grow in Kittery.
+For information about the biology, identification, and control of invasive plant species, visit the MNAP website7.
+For information about terrestrial invasive plant species covered by the state's new rule prohibiting their sale, visit the Horticulture website8.
+In addition, Maine's Department of Environmental Protection

-UNIQUE NATURAL AREAS: ECOSYSTEMS, NATURAL COMMUNITIES, HABITAT FOCUS AREAS AND ESSENTIAL HABITATS
+UNIQUE NATURAL AREAS: NATURAL COMMUNITIES AND ECOSYSTEMS, HABITAT FOCUS AREAS, AND SIGNIFICANT WILDLIFE HABITATS

-Ecosystems.
+Natural Communities and Ecosystems.
 The Maine Natural Areas Program has identified many ecosystems throughout the state.
-Ecosystems are defined as a group of communities and their environment, occurring together over a particular portion of the landscape, and held
+Ecosystems are defined as a group of communities and their envirin tonment, occurring together over a particular portion of the landscape, and held together by some common physical or biotic feature.
+In Kittery, Coastal Dune-Marsh Ecosystem has been identified - low-lying coastal areas with sand beaches, dunes and saltmarshes behind the dunes - along the 30 mile coastline.
+Included in this ecosystem are beach strands, dune grasslands, Pitch Pine dune woodlands, Rose-Bayberry maritime shrublands, and Spartina saltmarshes.

-Natural Communities.
-The Maine Natural Areas Program has also classified and distinguished 104 natural community types in the state, three of which lie in Kittery:
+The Maine Natural Areas Program (MNAP) has also classified and distinguished 104 natural community types in the state, five of which lie in Kittery and are identified in the following table: